Snapstromegon/hoeser.dev/src/blog/2022-07-31-tabs-vs-spaces.md

 {% rollup "assets/js/blog/2022-07-31-tabs-vs-spaces/tabWithSwitcher.js" %}

-The first four examples are indented with 1, 2, 4 and 8 spaces and I expect that 2 and 4 spaces are the most common indentation settings you've seen until now (at least that matches my experience).
+The first four examples are indented with 1, 2, 4, and 8 spaces and I expect that 2 and 4 spaces are the most common indentation settings you've seen until now (at least that matches my experience).
 But not everyone is comfortable with that and some people prefer other settings.
 I will try to show this to you now and for this let's talk about a11y:

 ## Accessibility of tabs

 I believe that a11y is important for all of us and not only when looking at finished products, but also when creating them.
-Especially when doing open source, why would you lock out contributers just because they don't have eyes as good as you do?
+Especially when doing open source, why would you lock out contributors just because they don't have eyes as good as you do?

 Let's imagine that you have fairly bad eyes (some of us don't even need to imagine).
-Let's say you have really bad eyes, to a level of using 500% zoom (on a desktop machine).
-Zoom this page and take a look at the examples above.
-As you can probably see, a lower number of spaces per tab is no sufficient to show you the indentation level and on higher indentation levels it overflows the line.
+Let's say you have really bad eyes, to the level of using 500% zoom (on a desktop machine).
+Zoom to this page and take a look at the examples above.
+As you can probably see, a lower number of spaces per tab is not sufficient to show you the indentation level and on higher indentation levels it overflows the line.
 This means that you can only have less context on the screen.

-After the last example you can see a slider.
+After the last example, you can see a slider.
 The last example is written with tabs and the slider allows you to set the spaces per tab on the last example.
 Use it now to find a comfortable tab width.
 The slider doesn't show you a value on purpose, so you don't always go to the nice and round numbers you're used to.

-Now let's go in the opposite direction: Let's say you have fairly okay eyes (or a really wide screen), but you have problems with shape recognition, so finding vertical lines for you is really hard.
+Now let's go in the opposite direction: Let's say you have fairly okay eyes (or a really wide screen), but you have problems with shape recognition, so finding vertical lines for you is hard.
 To simulate this, zoom out as far as you can and now play again with the slider and find a comfortable position.
-This will most likely by more spaces per tab than before.
+This will most likely be more spaces per tab than before.

 ## Code has to look consistent - or does it?

 When I propose using tabs over spaces, I often get a response that code with tabs does not look consistent across devices.
-One example why this is not always wanted was shown above, but sometimes I get confronted with code like this:
+One example of why this is not always wanted was shown above, but sometimes I get confronted with code like this:

 <div class="toggle-tab-size">